-Yesterday, my wife told me to take the cat to the vet.
+“Remember,” my wife told me, “you have to take the cat to the vet today.”

 “Don’t even go there,” she warned.

-This business with Cat is a wrinkle in our relationship; one that will never be ironed out.
+This business with the cat is a wrinkle in our relationship, one that will never be ironed out.

 Every other day we dance the same dance.
 She emerges from the laundry room holding her nose and declares, “The cat box needs cleaning.”